codingatkca/interview_experience/README.md

 - How many number of Threads can executed in Cuncurrent HashMap/Hashset parally?
 - How can you decarease/reduce  network letency?
 - How do you design Load Balancer ?
+- What is fail fast and faile safe in Java collection?

 # Ops Fundamental
 ----------------------------------